ChildForum Office of Pre-Primary Education and Childcare

 Gillian Postlewaight (Eastern Institute of Technology, NZ)

 Helen Mataiti (University of Canterbury, NZ)

-On our website you will find information on a wide range of subjects to assist you in your own research or studies, teaching and caring for young children, operating an ECE business, making sense of policy changes and understanding requirements, and much more.
+There are articles you won't find anywhere else on a wide range of subjects to assist you in your own research or studies, teaching and caring for young children, operating an ECE business, and making sense of policy and legal requirements.

-In August 2010 ChildForum expanded its expertise to provide information and support on childcare and teaching, and early childhood service management.
-Click on the video above to learn more about ChildForum.
+In 2008 the research network became known as ChildForum, and in August 2010 ChildForum expanded its expertise to provide information and support on childcare and teaching, and early childhood service management.
+Click on the original video below to learn more about ChildForum in the early days.